How to Become a Hospital Administrator - Requirements & Steps

 The Certified Professional Compliance Officer (CPCO) credential offered by the American Academy of Professional Coders (AAPC) is a 4-hour 100-question exam covering topics such as healthcare compliance program history; physicians and small group practices; third-party billing companies and clinical laboratories, fraud and abuse laws, and investigations processes or audits.

 Applicants for this certification must be current members of the AAPC and have at least two years of experience working with compliance programs.
-This certification will cost $399 if cleared in one attempt and $499 if cleared in two attempts.
+The purchase of this exam includes two exam attempts for $499.

 The FACHE (Fellow of the American College of Healthcare Executives) credential offered by the American College of Healthcare Executives (ACHE) is ideal for recognized leaders in the healthcare field.
 This 6-hour, 230-question exam is designed to test the healthcare management knowledge of students and their ability to apply it to real-world scenarios.